Get 20% off your order with the code WINTER20!

 Mistake #6: Using inappropriate strategies

 Every child is unique, so it's important to choose sleep management strategies that are tailored to their individual needs.
-Using generic methods without considering each child's specific needs may not be effective and may worsen sleep problems.
+Using generic methods without considering the child's specific needs may not be effective and may worsen sleep problems.
 Therefore, it's recommended to consult a healthcare professional specializing in pediatric sleep disorders for personalized advice and strategies appropriate for your child's situation.

 Mistake #7: Not consulting a healthcare professional